varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 With such a flow a UI library customer stays completely independent from the library release cycle and may bring a new icon into her product as soon as the atomic SVG file is copied into the needed folder.
-As a background process it is needed to contribute the same icon into to library, but not necessarily the same moment.
+As a background process it is needed to contribute the same icon into the library, but not necessarily the same moment.
 And even the contributing process is changed to be better because it came to adding an SVG file.

 As other atomical things, such font flow makes git history more useful.
-With separate files changing it is easier to see if the provided change affected many or just one icon.
+Now it is easier to see if the provided change affected many or just one icon.
 Also, SVG images are rendered nicely in pull requests.

 Even simultaneous changes of the icons in both library and customer websites are possible and should not cause any